Static Analysis Tool Exposition (SATE) V

 - (Optional) Teams return their corrections to the preliminary analysis (November 16, 2013)

 - Organizers provide final analysis to the teams (December 1, 2013)

-- Step 5: Organizers and teams report and discuss their experience and observations at a workshop (February or March 2014)
+- Step 5: Organizers and teams report and discuss their experience and observations at a workshop (March 2014)